 2.18.4 - Combining Parcels

 When a ROW parcel extends into two or more sections, the portions in each section should be separately described by complete metes and bounds descriptions and connected as parts of the same parcel by the word "also".
 These parts, however, must have a common boundary.
-The call for the area at the end of each part shall include the following statement: "The above described portion of Parcel No. ____ contains _____ acres (or square feet).
+The call for the area at the end of each part shall include the following statement: "The above-described portion of Parcel No. ____ contains _____ acres (or square feet).
 The call for total area at the end of the parcel description and in the preamble shall be the combined area of all parts.

 2.18.5 - Splitting of Parcels